muhammmedkhattab/muhammmedkhattab/README.md

 - 👋 Hi, I’m @muhammmedkhattab
 - 👀 I’m interested in  QA Automation
-- 🌱 I’m working as a Lead QA Manager
+- 🌱 I’m working as a Lead QA
 - 🌱 I’m currently Java, JS
 - 📫 How to reach me muhammmedkhattab@gmail.com